zachChilders/deanonymization/README.md

 ### Data Processing

+We would like to use Jupyter notebooks in light of having access to the MIDS instance.
+We intend to implement them offline in R and then upload them to the cluster where they will have knowledge of the ingress.
+We need three notebooks minimum:
+- Triage for analyzing the datasets and finding weaknesses.
+- Generalization for attempting generalization matches.
-We need two notebooks minimum.
-One is for analyzing the datasets and finding weaknesses.
-The other is for performing attacks.
-We may consider additionally having a notebook for data cleaning, and additional notebooks for targeting specific weaknesses (seperate diversity attacks, for instance).
+- Attack for actually performing joins and other deanons.

+We may consider additionally having a notebook for more serious data cleaning, and additional notebooks for targeting specific weaknesses (seperate diversity attacks, for instance).

 ### Egress

-We need to output the data in some consumable format for manual analysis.
-This should probably be SQL or csv for convenience sake, but it doesn't matter too much what we pick.
-Whatever selection we make, we should add metadata to it.
-We need to know what datasets a table was produced from at a minimum.
+We intend to reuse the Postgres DB from the Ingress.
+We need to add some sort of metadata, perhaps by table naming convention, in order to keep track of what attack was performed and with what datasets.

 ### Milestones